 Sometimes, kids are perfectly aware of what’s on their plate and how long it might take to do something.
 But, it’s their focus to complete that activity that might be lacking.

-Say, for example, your son or daughter comes home from school, grabs a snack and now knows it’s homework time.
-So, they sit down at the kitchen counter and try to begin, but their older brother is watching TV on the couch, or dad is coming and going cracking all the best dad jokes.
+Say, for example, your son or daughter comes home from school, grabs a snack and now knows it’s learning time.
+So, they sit down at the kitchen counter and try to begin, but their older brother is watching TV on the couch, or dad is coming and going cracking all the best jokes.

 7. Talk about time management with your kids